netpoe/orocolo-wallet/README.md

 Orocolo is an Angular ^5.0 Ethereum Wallet with the following features:

-- Generate a new wallet with a private key file or mnemonic
+- Generate a new wallet with a private key file
 - Unlock your wallet via a JSON private key file or a mnemonic
 - View and send ETHer funds
 - Add ERC20 token addresses, list the token funds and send tokens to another address